How to Start a Balcony Vegetable Garden

 Considering Climate and Exposure

 It's not only about picking plants that catch your eye.
-It's about choosing the ones that will thrive in your garden's specific conditions.
+It's also about choosing the ones that will thrive in your garden's specific conditions.

 Let’s break it down: